 Allow yourself plenty of time in the morning.
 If you need an hour to shower, have breakfast and get your task list written for the day, then get up early enough to have your full hour.

-When you present the best possible version of yourself to the world around you., you’ll be better emotionally prepared to get things accomplished–and you’ll feel better when you make the effort to
+When you respect your own needs, you’ll be better emotionally prepared to get things accomplished–and you’ll feel better when you make the effort to present the best possible version of yourself to the world around you.

 And if you work at home, don’t think you’re exempt from this idea.
 You should still get up every morning (most mornings, anyway) and get ready as you would if you worked in an office–whether you’re a stay-at-home parent or you work from your home office, something about “getting ready for work” will change your mindset and help to increase your productivity levels (and you won’t have to hide when the UPS guy shows up.)